thammit/mail/README.md

 ```
 This will result in the uppercase salutation, name, ... of the recipient later.

-Inspired by direct_mail, there are also some special placeholders available:
+Inspired by EXT:direct_mail, there are also some special placeholders available:
 ```
 ###MAIL_RECIPIENT_SOURCE###
 ###MAIL_ID###
 ###MAIL_AUTHCODE###
 ```

-Since we want to keep things simple for now, we only add another content element to the mail page, e.g. text with image.
+Since we want to keep things simple for now, we only add another content element to the MAIL page, e.g. text with image.

 After adding some dummy text choosing an image, specify its position, save and close it.

-Now click the blue/white envelope icon of the mail wizard module.
+Now click the blue/white envelope icon of the MAIL wizard module.

-Choose the mail sysfolder and move over to the main content area of this module, where the accordion for "Internal Page" should now show the previous created mail page.
+Choose the MAIL sysfolder and move over to the main content area of this module, where the accordion for "Internal Page" should now show the previous created MAIL page.

 With the two page preview buttons (page-eye-icon) you can get an idea how the mail will look like at the mail client of the recipient later.